 Allergic rhinitis is diagnosed by history, physical examination and allergy skin or blood testing.
 Treatment includes allergen avoidance, medications and/or immunotherapy (allergy shots or drops) based on patient preference.

 Asthma is a chronic lung disease of airway inflammation and constriction of the airway muscles.
 Symptoms include shortness of breath, chest tightness, wheezing and cough.
 This may cause trouble sleeping or waking at night.
 Triggers include allergies, irritant odors, temperature changes, infections and exercise.
 Asthma is diagnosed by a thorough history, physical examination and pulmonary function testing in our office.
-Treatment includes trigger avoidance, medications, and/or immunotherapy based on testing results.
+Your doctor may recommend trigger avoidance, medications, and/or immunotherapy based on testing results.

 Patients with severe disease may benefit from biologics, advanced injection therapies offered at ETAA.
 Treatments offered include Xolair, Fasenra, Nucala and Dupixent.
-Our specialists will determine if these are right for you.
-With proper treatment, patients with asthma enjoy an active lifestyle and participate fully in sports and hobbies.
+These allow patients with asthma to enjoy an active lifestyle and participate fully in sports and hobbies.